-DA readers who follow the bi-weekly CD Rates Summary have seen MACU’s 5-year Term Deposit at or near the top of the 5-year Nationally Available CDs category in DA's CD Rates Summary for more than two years.
-This past August, MACU expanded their product line to include Term Deposit Plus accounts (TDP), which are essentially an add-on version of their Term Deposit accounts.
+MACU's 5-year Term Deposit has been at or near the top of the 5-year Nationally Available CDs category in DA's CD Rates Summary for more than two years.
+In August, MACU expanded their product line to include Term Deposit Plus accounts (TDP), which are essentially an add-on version of their Term Deposit accounts.

 The TDPs earn the same APYs as the Term Deposits, but "make saving for long-term goals easy."
 The TDP promo page outlines how these new accounts work.

 Only $5 to open account Higher dividends earnings than a traditional savings account Funds can be added at any time Terms from 6 months to 5 years Automated monthly deposit of at least $10 required